Taxes

 2. Starting Your Five-Year Clock

-4. No Required Minimum Distributions After Doing Roth Conversions
+5. No Required Minimum Distributions on Roth IRAs

 6. Leaving a Legacy with the Help of Roth Conversions

-In most cases, it makes the most sense to make contributions to a traditional IRA if your current tax rate will be higher than your future tax rate when your funds are withdrawn.
-On the flip side, Roth contributions or conversions make a lot more sense when the current tax rate is projected to be lower than what it will be in the future.
+In most cases, it makes the most sense to make contributions to a traditional 401(k) or IRA if your current tax rate will be higher than your future tax rate when your funds are withdrawn.
+Meanwhile, Roth contributions or conversions may be beneficial in situations when your current tax rate is projected to be lower than what it will be in the future.

 2. Starting Your Five-Year Clock